The songs that I select from are this playlist.

 Most parodies fall under this.
 This one for instance.
 For it to work, I have to first invent the entire plot of Doctor Who in my plot, or make it a parody within the plot of this story, and that’s too difficult and too easy respectively.
 Most musical songs fall under this too for the exact same reason.

-Reason 2: I would rather dig out my brain with a rusty spoon than listen to it more than once
+Reason 2: I would rather dig out my brain with a rusty spoon than listen to it again

 During the process of writing a chapter, I listen to a song 10-20 times.
 I don’t have to like the song, but I do have to not hate it.
 I evaluate this based on the individual song and I can refuse using a song on this basis at any point in the process.
 And it obviously doesn’t mean that there’s anything wrong with you liking the song – I just don’t.